Why One Needs Business Intelligence (BI)?

 Before MBI, websites were showing data of BI.
 But MBI deals with mobile applications to show this data.
-MBI benefited users by allowing it to see the data anytime and anywhere.
-The source of data for MBI is same as that of BI websites.
+MBI benefited users by allowing them to see the data anytime and anywhere.
+The source of data for MBI is the same as that of BI websites.

-Therefore, BI server gives data to website as well as to mobile application.
+Therefore, the BI server gives data to websites as well as to mobile applications.
 Also, the screen (also called dashboard) to show BI data in website and mobile apps are different from each other.

 2. Real-Time Business Intelligence (RTBI)

-Since, normal BI may take days to show any changes, therefore RTBI came.
-RTBI give benefits by increasing the speed of operating the business.
+Since normal BI may take days to show any changes, therefore RTBI came.
+RTBI gives benefits by increasing the speed of operating the business.